Ford Castle: History

 On his death, the property passed to his granddaughter Susannah who had married the Marquess of Waterford.
-In 1862 Louisa, Dowager Marchioness of Waterford (d 1891), widow of the 3rd Marquess, restored and substantially remodelled the Hall.
+From 1861-1865, Louisa, Dowager Marchioness of Waterford (d 1891), widow of the 3rd Marquess, restored and substantially remodelled the Hall to make it 'more baronial'.

 The castle was acquired in 1907 by the coal-mining magnate James Joicey, 1st Baron Joicey, and it stayed with his family, in 1956 it was leased to Northumberland County Council as a Young Persons' Residential Centre.

 In 2022, Ford Castle was acquired by PGL, which now operates the site as an outdoor activity centre offering residential trips for schools, groups, and young people.

 As of 2025 during the out-of-season period (November to March 31), the site offers a range of activities and events, with some shops and cafés operating on special seasonal hours.